 Confirm with your professional counselor malpractice insurance company that telemental health- including across state lines- is covered.
 If applicable, confirm that you have coverage for clinical supervision.

 Commonly Used Professional Counselor Liability Insurance Companies

 Georgia mental health professionals frequently use CPH and Associates, HPSO and American Professional Agency.
 Some of these are insurance brokers.
-If you prefer, jump down the page directly to the remainder of this article for additional info on these LPC malpractice insurance companies and how to choose.

 What is counselor malpractice/ insurance?